Daniel Jones (musician)

-Daniel Jones (born 22 July 1973) is an English-born Australian musician, songwriter, record producer and real estate agent.
+Daniel Jones (born 22 July 1973) is an Australian musician, songwriter, record producer and property developer.
 He was a member of the Australian pop duo Savage Garden, whose international hit singles included "I Want You", "To the Moon and Back", "Truly Madly Deeply", "I Knew I Loved You", and "Crash and Burn".

 Personal life

-Jones was born in Southend-on-Sea, Essex, England, the youngest of 3 boys.
+Jones was born in Southend-on-Sea, Essex, England, the youngest of three boys.
 When he was a year old, his family moved to Brisbane, Queensland, Australia.

-In 2000, Jones met Kathleen de Leon (born 1 September 1977), an original member of Hi-5, an Australian children's musical group aligned with a TV series of the same name, at the 42nd Annual TV Week Logie Awards.
+In 2000, Jones met Kathleen de Leon, an original member of Hi-5, an Australian children's musical group aligned with a TV series of the same name, at the 42nd Annual TV Week Logie Awards.
 Jones proposed to de Leon on his 30th birthday at the GPO Bar in Brisbane.
 Jones wed de Leon at Avica Weddings and Resort on the Gold Coast in Queensland on 9 October 2005.